decor

 • Preventive mastectomy

-Taking medications that block estrogen and getting a preventative mastectomy are options typically only available to those who are at a higher risk of developing breast cancer.
-Those who are of average or lower risk of breast cancer should follow the other steps above to reduce their risk.
+Taking medications that block estrogen and getting a preventative mastectomy are options that may be available to those who are at a higher risk of developing breast cancer.
+Those who are of average or lower risk of breast cancer may be advised follow the other steps above to reduce their risk.

 What Are the Risks of Breast Augmentation?

 No surgery is risk-free.
-The risks associated with breast augmentation or reduction surgery can include:
+The risks associated with breast augmentation surgery can include:

 • Scar tissue